PSilling/demis/docs/em424-references.md

-# References for the Source Images of the DEMIS Dataset
+# References for the Source Images of the EM424 Dataset

 The source images were retrieved from [EMPIAR](https://www.ebi.ac.uk/empiar/) and [Cell Image Library](http://cellimagelibrary.org/).
 References always correspond to all